seetadev/GovtInvoice/README.md

 Web3 Billing and Invoicing System on ios, android or as a PWA.

-### PPT Medical Invoice DApp – Empowering Healthcare on Filecoin and Optimism
+### PPT Medical Invoice DApp – Empowering Healthcare on Filecoin, Ethereum, Arbitrum, Starknet, Base and Optimism

 PPT Utility Token Deployment in Medical Invoice DApp